rarelyseen402/rarelyseen402/README.md

 - **Email**: [chachasam57@outlook.com]

 ## ⚡ Fun Fact
-When I’m not crunching numbers or writing articles, I’m probably exploring the latest trends in `economics`, analyzing EPL & NBA games, or learning a quirky new skill (like decoding ancient languages—just kidding... maybe).
+When I’m not crunching numbers or writing articles, I’m probably exploring the latest trends in `economics`, analyzing EPL & NBA games, or learning a quirky new skill (like decoding ancient languages—just kidding... maybe)."